felixleopoldo/benchpress/docs/source/available_parameters.rst

 notears_parameters_sampling
 ---------------------------

-Samples parameters for a Gaussisan Bayesian network.
+Samples parameters for a Gaussisn Bayesian network.
 Note that this can only be combined with graph from ``notears``.

 Documentation: https://github.com/jmoss20/notears